redox-os/orbtk-book/src/de/ch02-05-workspace-orbtk-widgets.md

 ## States

-When you create a `state` block inside an OrbTK application, it is required to define the structures you want to work on in the `State` implementation.
+When you create a `state` block inside an OrbTk application, it is required to define the structures you want to work on in the `State` implementation.